amruthwo/StoryBoy/README.md

 ![StoryBoy screenshot](images/sb_full1.png)

 StoryBoy is a native audiobook player for SpruceOS devices.
-It has a three-level media browser (series → audiobooks → files),embedded cover art or online cover art fetching, listen history with resume, a clean fullscreen playback UI with OSD, variable playback speed, and sleep timer.
+It has a three-level media browser (series → audiobooks → files), embedded cover art or online cover art fetching, listening history with automatic position saving/resume, a clean fullscreen playback UI with OSD, variable playback speed, and sleep timer.
 It's written in C around FFmpeg and SDL2.

 ---